10 Frequently Asked Questions about Support At Home

 Question 1: What is Support at Home?

-Support at Home is the Australian Government’s new aged care program designed to simplify and improve access to in-home care services for older Australians.
+Support at Home is the Australian Government’s aged care program designed to simplify and improve access to in-home care services for older Australians.

 Question 3: Who is eligible for Support at Home?